wkolowski/Type-Theory-Wishlist/README.md

 It's not entirely clear, however, what the correct rules for `Name` and `∇` are.
 For now `Name` is invariant, but nothing prevents it from being covariant: if `c : A <= B` then `Name A <= Name B` with coercion `map c` for some `map : (A -> B) -> Name A -> Name B`.
 If `Name` was covariant, then I think (but I'm not sure) that `∇` could be contravariant in its domain, just like the function type.

-It's not clear what the rules should be for inductive and coinductive types.
-However, we have some subtyping for `Empty`, `Unit` and `Bool`.
+We have some subtyping for `Empty`, `Unit` and `Bool`.
 First, `Empty` is a subtype of any type because given `e : Empty` we can just `abort` it.
 Second, any type is a subtype of `Unit`, because we can just erase the term and return `unit`.
 Third, `Bool` is a subtype of `Prop` so that we can easily go from the world of decidable propositions to the world of all propositions.

-The matter for records is complicated.
-The basic principles from other languages are present, i.e. we have width subtyping (bigger record types are subtypes of smaller record types) and depth-subtyping (record types with subtype fields are subtypes of record types with supertype fields).
-Records types with manifest fields are subtypes of records types in which these fields are not manifest.
-For advanced records that behave like functions, however, it is less clear what the subtyping rules should be like.

-For refinement types, we allow making the refinement less precise (depth subtyping) or dropping it altogether (depth subtyping).
+For refinement types, we allow making the refinement less precise (depth subtyping) or dropping it altogether (width subtyping).
 The rules for singleton types are similar.
 We can make a singleton type less precise by going to a singleton in the supertype (depth subtyping) or we can drop the singleton altogether and go to the surrounding type (width subtyping).

 We cannot have cumulativity between strict propositions and larger universes in order to obey the restrictions on elimination.
 For now this means there's cumulativity between `Contr` and `Prop`, then a **GIANT WALL**, and then cumulativity starts again from strict sets upwards.
 So we have `Type 0 p <= Type h p'` for `h = 0` or `h = 1` and `p <= p'`, then a **GIANT WALL**, and then `Type (2 + h) p <= Type (2 + h') p'` for `h <= h'` and `p <= p'`.